SampleEnvironment/SECoP/rfcs/RFC-002-ontologies.rst

 ``modules``
   A dictionary of module names and their definitions.
-Each item is either a reference to an interface/feature definition
+Each item is either a reference to an interface/feature definition.

 When a new element is proposed, the ``version`` starts at 0.
 A version of 0 does not give a stability guarantee, unlike versions larger than 0.
 If an